leewtai/Data_mine_us_county/README.md

 # Cali's Response.

 # Question 0.
 Summary
-This project analyzes how household structures—specifically married and unmarried-led households—have evolved across U.S. counties from 2009 to 2022.
-Using fitted polynomial curves to quantify trends like growth rate and stability, the study clusters counties using k-means into meaningful groups.
-It then applies a random forest classifier trained on Social Vulnerability Index (SVI) metrics to see if household trend clusters can be predicted.
-Ultimately, it reveals correlations between household changes and social factors like age distribution, poverty, and housing affordability.
+This project attempts to analyze shifts in household composition—specifically households led by married versus unmarried individuals—across U.S. counties from 2009 to 2022.
+It derives trend features (e.g., slope, acceleration, stability) from polynomial fits of household count time series, but the modeling approach is somewhat brittle due to inconsistent curve fits across counties.
+These engineered features are then clustered using k-means, though the clusters sometimes capture noise or outlier effects (e.g., Los Angeles forming its own cluster).
+A random forest classifier is trained on 2020 Social Vulnerability Index (SVI) metrics to predict cluster membership, but the model achieves low accuracy (~52–54%), suggesting that either the features or clusters lack clear separation.
+While the project shows initiative in combining demographic data with unsupervised learning, the execution reveals limitations in both modeling robustness and interpretability.

 # Suggestions